axodox/axodox-machinelearning/readme.md

 Once you have built the library, you override your existing nuget package install by setting the `AxodoxMachineLearning-Location` environment variable to point to your local build.

 > For example `C:\dev\axodox-machinelearning\Axodox.MachineLearning.Universal` for an UWP app and `C:\dev\axodox-machinelearning\Axodox.MachineLearning.Desktop` for a desktop app.

+This allows to add all projects into the same solution and make changes on the library and your app seamlessly without copying files repeatedly.